How To Reduce Heat Loss In A House

 When a cavity wall is unfilled, there can often by rubble at the bottom which can allow moisture to bridge the cavity and create a thermal bridge for heat to be lost.
 For this reason, like properties with solid walls or those with poorly fitted cavity wall insulation, you can see thermal benefits from treating a property with a bare cavity with an external waterproofing treatment.

 The only case where you may not see a thermal benefit is if you have cavity wall insulation that is not allowing moisture to bridge into the house.
-In this case, while you won't see better insulation, you will get the rest of the other benefits of waterproofing an external wall, such as preventing damage to exterior walls and peeling paint.
+In this case, while you won't see better insulation, you will get the rest of the other benefits of waterproofing an external wall, such as reducing damage to exterior walls and peeling paint.

 We hope we have answered any questions you may have had regarding how to reduce heat loss in a house and the easiest methods of insulation.
 If you have any other questions, feel free to get in touch with our team of experts who are on hand to assist you.
 Contact them today by emailing info@emperorpaint.co.uk or calling them on 0161 509 9009.
 Alternatively, shop our range of products today and get FREE delivery on all orders.